jrmatchett/arcgis-lite/README.md

 * `features` provides classes and methods for querying, creating, updating, and deleting features in a hosted feature layer.

-* `requests` includes functions for HTTP GET and POST requests.
+* `requests` includes supporting functions for HTTP GET and POST requests.